mankenavenkatesh/My-Smart-Contracts/QuoteRegistry/README.md

-# QuoteRegistry - Ownership of Contracts.
+# QuoteRegistry - Ownership of Quotes.
 ```
 Quote Registry, a smart contract that will keep a list of quotes and their ownership (Ex: “I have no special talent.
 I am only passionately curious.” – Einstein).
 Instead of the author's name, as in the example, the ownership should be an address.